 HEALTH CARE ACCESS

-El Cebollal has access to a health center in the neighboring community, Puertas Azules, 4km away.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+El Cebollal has access to a health centre in the neighbouring community, Puertas Azules, 4km away.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top three illnesses in children that El Cebollal expressed are parasites, diarrheal diseases, and common colds.
 For adults, common illnesses are chronic diseases such as hypertension, gastritis, common colds, and fevers.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.